 Installation would allow me to demonstrate how powerful the software is at unlocking the potential of some dyslexic thinkers.

 Ultimately, with John’s insight, speech recognition software has been proven to be beneficial to special educational needs (SEN) users.

-Dragons ability to learn and memorise each users voice pattern, recall information and follow instruction will be extremely valuable to dyslexic users.
+Dragons’ ability to learn and memorise each user’s voice pattern, recall information and follow instructions will be extremely valuable to dyslexic users.

 Dragon can also playback dictated text aloud, yet again eliminating the often daunting task of reading text.

-Meaning that Dragon can cater to the diverse and unique ways that Dyslexia presents itself and offer a resolution.
+This means that Dragon can cater to the diverse and unique ways that Dyslexia presents itself and offers a resolution.

-Similarly to the way Dragon has provided healthcare organisations with time and resources back, speech recognition has the potential to assist and empower Dyslexic individuals.
+Similarly to the way Dragon has provided healthcare organisations with time and resources, speech recognition has the potential to assist and empower Dyslexic individuals.

 If educational institutions are to embrace the technology in the same manner as the NHS for example, the support and resources for SEN students will greatly improve – and isn’t this the overall goal?